Valladolid is located in the Yucatan state of Mexico, which is known for its natural beauty, thousands of cenotes and the iconic Chichen Itza.

 Cenote Zaci is the only cenote that’s basically in the town of Valladolid.

-You can also swim in this cenote if you wish, or just simply view from the platform.
+You can also swim in this cenote if you wish, or just simply view it from the platform.

 If you do decide to swim or take pictures, please make sure you have something waterproof for your camera!